kryzar/LoLaTeXcv/README.md

 \end{lltxItemize}
 ```

 This is just a slightly modified `itemize` environment.
 This one has a title, uses bullets as symbols and has no indentation.
 That's basically it.
 I use it for… lists.
-As an example, here is the list of mathematics books I read apart from my degrees.
+As an example, here is the list of mathematics books I read outside of my degrees.

 ```latex
 \begin{lltxItemize}{Lectures assidues}